Chapter Five V

 Dark Ones come in a variety of shapes and sizes.
 Some are content to get free rent, free food, bypass paying for their entertainment.
 Some move to a more malicious scale, want servants or slaves, even to the point of having them hurt themselves or others.
 Not for any reason other than they can.

 There are a few who want it all.

 This is, of course, ridiculous.
 America has three hundred million guns in the hands of its citizens.
 No amount of control is going to collect all that firepower.
 No amount of control is going to control the military.
 It would take enormous amounts of energy, and no one, not Janah, Chan or any Dark One, or even a large collection of them, can harness that level of coercion over so many humans.

-Ridiculous desires, however, are not unknown, witness Rome, Alexander the Great, Napoleon, Stalin, Hitler, Mao, and all the nutcases since, like the little piggy who owns North Korea, the twerp who ran Venezuela, or the former vermin in a hole, Sadaam Insane.
+Ridiculous desires, however, are not unknown, witness Rome, Alexander the Great, Napoleon, Stalin, Hitler, Mao, and all the nutcases since, like the little piggy who owns North Korea, the twerp who ran Venezuela, or the former toad in a hole, Sadaam Insane.
 They did it by buying armies with stolen oil, foreign aid money or the assistance of the CIA and State Department.
 America’s government is particularly stupid about propping up dictators out of fear of Communists, now of terrorists.

 The idea that Big Mama might not be able to control New York never crosses her mind.
 That people might get dead in the process she considers inevitable collateral damage.
 We don’t know about her megalomania, yet.

 Janah is on her third day in the meditation loft.
 She comes down for lite meals, I stay at the apartment, the family does its business.

 "You going to spend the rest of your life on this nutcase, or just let Nikko and I deal?”